From A Surgery Waiting Room In Texas…

 That said, one of the BEST parts of the heart surgery experience is when the operation is OVER.

 Many times, I hear from my book readers or their caregivers following surgery.
 Today, was one of those days.
 Two caregivers for Melissa Causey, her husband (Bryan) and her uncle (Ted), sent me two excellent updates.
-(FYI, Melissa had the Ross Procedure performed by Dr. William Ryan in Texas.)
+(FYI, Melissa had the Ross Procedure, also known as the Switch Procedure, performed by Dr. William Ryan in Texas.)

 Apparently, Melissa is a “Star” heart surgery patient.
 According to Bryan, Dr. Ryan completed the aortic and pulmonary valve replacements in about five hours.
 The big news is that Melissa was sitting up in her chair four hours later.
 That’s an INCREDIBLE start to recovery!

 Go Melissa!
 Go!!!

 Melissa Causey’s Caregivers Read The Patient’s Guide